-Ballet classes are offered at the Beginning, Intermediate and Advanced levels in the Ally Short Dance Studio in the performing arts classroom building.
-Elementary dancers present “Ballet Watch Sessions” to show their parents what they have learned at the end of each quarter.
-Intermediate and advanced ballet students perform in “An Afternoon with the Performing Arts” at the conclusion of the school year.
+Dance classes are offered at the Beginning, Intermediate and Advanced levels in the Ally Short Dance Studio in the performing arts classroom building.
+Elementary dancers present dance demonstrations at the end of each quarter to show their parents what they have learned.
+Intermediate and advanced dance students perform in “An Afternoon with the Performing Arts” at the conclusion of the school year.
 Runnels dancers frequently appear in Baton Rouge Ballet’s "The Nutcracker, A Tale from the Bayou."
 In 2015, seven of our students appeared in the cast, two in coveted adult roles and one as Clara.
-Our ballet instructor choreographs the Russian Dance in the show and our 6th-12th Grade Band Director and String Orchestra Director regularly perform in the orchestra.

 Drama, Speech and Theater

 Junior High Drama: Students will be introduced to the world of theater and acting.
 Theater history, acting styles and techniques, and contemporary drama games will be part of this course.
 This class will also include a performance during the school year.